 If GRE scores are close to the minimum required, we recommend you apply.
 Other factors in your application may help mitigate this requirement.

-Required: Applicants should upload required documents to the Graduate College application, including a Statement of Professional Goals; a Resume or Curriculum Vitae; Three Letters of Recommendation (instructions provided); copy of Transcripts for all colleges and universities attended; Diploma Certificates (international applicants).
+Required: Applicants should upload required documents to the Graduate College application, including a Statement of Research Interests; a Resume or Curriculum Vitae; Three Letters of Recommendation (instructions provided); copy of Transcripts for all colleges and universities attended; Diploma Certificates (international applicants).
 All of these documents may be uploaded and attached to the Graduate College online application.

 At the Graduate College website, click on Apply-Now to begin your application.